-I’ve heard multiple reports from locals about the basement of the Blue Parrot Bistro being haunted.
+I’ve heard multiple reports from locals about the basement of The Gettysburger Company, formerly the Blue Parrot Bistro, being haunted.
 Mark Nesbitt (author of Haunted America and the popular Ghosts of Gettysburg book series) has even named it one of his favorite haunts.
 This is a lovely restaurant and local hangout that doesn’t promote its paranormal side, but if you can ask a bartender or employee, you’ll get the full story.

 When I inquired, I was told that the presence was so known in the basement that a seance was held to contact the spirits.
 “We tried contacting the spirits, but we never heard anything.”
 During the Battle of Gettysburg, the building was said to have housed “a good many surgeons,” so it may be that it was used as a field hospital and that an otherworldly guest has some unfinished business.